*The contents of this article are human-created.*

 - Mix the melted coconut oil into the flour mixture.
 Next, stir in the pure vanilla extract and milk of your choice.
 I like using homemade tigernut milk for a gut-loving, dairy and nut-free version.

-- Allow your graham crackers to cool for a few minutes before enjoying.
-To keep them crunchy, allow them to fully cool before storing.
+- Remove the graham crackers from the oven and allow them to cool for a few minutes before enjoying or handling them.
+To keep them crunchy, allow them to cool fully before storing.

 Notes